Altinity/terraform-aws-eks-clickhouse/docs/ebs.md

 - `kubernetes_csi_driver_v1.ebs_csi_aws_com`: Registers the `ebs.csi.aws.com` CSI driver in the Kubernetes cluster.
 - `kubernetes_storage_class.gp3-encrypted`: Defines a storage class for provisioning EBS volumes.
 This particular storage class is set to use the `gp3` volume type and encrypt the volumes. (which is what we recommended for ClickHouse)

-> 💡 TL;DR This configuration sets up the necessary IAM roles and policies, Kubernetes roles, service accounts, and deployments to enable the AWS EBS CSI driver in an EKS cluster.
-This setup allows the Kubernetes cluster to dynamically provision EBS volumes as persistent storage for pods, leveraging the capabilities of AWS EBS.